bathshebafarrow/blog-sample-app/readme.md

 ## Sample Flask Web Application

 This is a very simple Python Flask application used for basic testing of public cloud services.
+Some deployment options are described in this blog post:  https://ws-dl.blogspot.com/2023/07/2023-07-07-deploying-aws-serverless.html

 ## To run locally: